Keyboard shortcuts

 let location = Location::unknown(self.context);

-let left = self.compile_expression(&logical.left);
+let left = self.compile_expression(&logical.left, block, variables);

 // Convert left to i1 for the condition (nonzero = true)

-let zero = arith::constant(
+let zero_val = block.append_operation(arith::constant(

 self.context,